Skeletons

 Skeletons are NOT for building UI

 A skeleton is a data probe consumed by the LLM — it has no rendering side, no React component, no panel slot.
 Never use @ext.skeleton to build a sidebar, dashboard, editor, or any visible surface.
 For UI use @ext.panel instead.
-Inside a panel handler, fetch user state via ctx.cache (short-lived) or ctx.store (persistent) — NOT via ctx.skeleton.get(), which is restricted to @ext.skeleton handlers by federal invariant I-SKELETON-LLM-ONLY and raises SkeletonAccessForbidden from any other context.
+Inside a panel handler, fetch user state via ctx.cache (short-lived) or ctx.store (persistent) — NOT via ctx.skeleton.get(), which the platform restricts to @ext.skeleton handlers and raises SkeletonAccessForbidden from any other context.

 What you write